 Why do we leave our gardens to enter the Jungle?
 What do we experience on the way?
 What's at the heart of the Jungle?
 Do we take anything away when we return to the garden?
-To think about these questions I'm making a Jungle.
-The installation will be about 10 feet across, plus a vine-draped entryway, reflective pool, lights and sounds.
+To think about these questions I made a Jungle using cloth, yarn, paint, lights and sounds.

 Bouteloua (Catherine C. Reed)